fccm2/ocaml-shmups/README.txt

 In Shmup-tc switch the shooting color with key X or on the joystick with button 2.

-This game is released under a restrictionless Zlib license, see the file LICENSE.txt for details.
+These games are released under a restrictionless Zlib license, see the file LICENSE.txt for details.

 You need ocamlsdl2 to run and/or compile: